From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 19th December, 1848

-Emily Bronte, English author who wrote Wuthering Heights, died of tuberculosis aged only 30.
+Emily Bronte, an English author who wrote Wuthering Heights, died of tuberculosis aged only 30.

 Emily’s sisters, Charlotte and Anne, also wrote poetry and romantic fiction.
-Publishing was highly challenging for any new writers at the time, however, fearing to reveal that they were also female, all three sisters wrote under fictional names.
+As women, all three wrote under fictional names.
 Emily was Ellis Bell, Charlotte was Currer Bell, and Anne was Acton Bell.

-Today, Wuthering Heights remains popular; read by millions, and turned into various films.
+Today, Wuthering Heights remains popular; it’s been read by millions and turned into various films.

 20th December, 1803